 As an administrator, you manage groups and permissions like this:

 - You create one or more groups and assign permissions.
-For example, you can create an Admin group that includes Users & Groups permission.
+For example, you can create an Admin group that includes Accounts & Groups permission.

 - When you invite a new user, you can add the user to one or more groups.
 The UI makes it easy to see where a permission comes from.